Skip to main content

 FAQ

-Why should I monitor my cloud provider status pages?
+Why should I monitor my third-party status pages?

-Your cloud providers publish information about ongoing incidents and maintenance on their public status pages.
+Your third-party services publish information about ongoing incidents and maintenance on their public status pages.
 Such disruptions can affect your business operations.

-What if I am not able to locate a cloud provider's status page?
+What if I am not able to locate a third-party service's status page?

-What is the best way to receive notifications?
+What is the best way to receive notifications for third-party service incidents?

-The best way to receive notifications about cloud provider incidents is specific to your team.
+The best way to receive notifications about third-party service incidents is specific to your team.
 Ideally, the notifications should be part of your team's workflow.

 There is no standard for a status page format.
-However, many cloud providers use one of the popular status page services like Atlassian Statuspage or Instatus.
-Providers using the same status page service will have a similar format.
-Some providers have their own format - like Google Cloud and Amazon Web Services.
+However, many third-party services use one of the popular status page services like Atlassian Statuspage or Instatus.
+Services using the same status page service will have a similar format.
+Some services have their own format - like Google Cloud and Amazon Web Services.

 What are the benefits of using a dedicated status page monitoring tool or aggregator?

-A dedicated status page monitoring tool or aggregator smoothens out the differences between different cloud providers' status pages and gives you the option to receive notifications in your chosen way, and also gives you an aggregated view of all your cloud providers' status.
+A dedicated status page monitoring tool or aggregator smoothens out the differences between different third-party services' status pages and gives you the option to receive notifications in your chosen way, and also gives you an aggregated view of all your third-party services' status.